-The purpose of this Election Notice is to announce the FINRA Nominating & Governance Committee (Nominating Committee) nominee, and to inform individuals not nominated by the Nominating Committee of the procedures for being included as a petition candidate on the ballot for this election.
+The purpose of this Election Notice is to announce the FINRA Nominating & Governance Committee (Nominating Committee) nominee, and to inform other individuals of the procedures for being included as a petition candidate on the ballot for this election.

 Questions regarding this Election Notice may be directed to Marcia E. Asquith, Executive Vice President and Corporate Secretary, or Jennifer Piorko Mitchell, Vice President and Deputy Corporate Secretary, at [email protected] or (202) 728-8949.

 Note: FINRA distributed this Notice electronically to the executive representative of each FINRA firm and posted it online at www.finra.org/Notices/Election/05312023.
 Executive representatives should circulate this Notice to their firms’ branch managers.